 - The unity of time: the action in a play should take place over no more than 24 hours.

 Ironic that theater, like movies, hardly follows all of the Unities, but for a successful short, you do best by using them.
-Your story should focus on one main character (two at the most), one theme, in one place and withing a specific time frame.
+Your story should focus on one main character (two at the most), one theme, in one place and within a specific time frame.
 A great example of this would be the classic The Secret Life of Walter Mitty.
-While the story has a sub shorts (each one good enough to be a flash fiction piece), it has one character (with his wife as supporting character), one theme (day dreaming), one setting (the characters imagination) and happens during a relatively short period of time (the drive to town).
+While the story has sub-shorts (each one good enough to be a flash fiction piece), it has one character (with his wife as supporting character), one theme (day dreaming), one setting (the characters imagination) and happens during a relatively short period of time (the drive to town).

-The Pit and he Pendulum, is another great example (from the master of the American Gothic short story).
+The Pit and he Pendulum, is another great example (from the master of the American Gothic short story Edgar Allan Poe).
 A man (single character), trapped in a dungeon (single setting, unity of place), during the time of his incarceration (unity of time), while he is being tortured (unity of action).
 By employing the three unities, you can keep the focus on the story.
 Remember that the story has to be self contained with a clear beginning, middle and end.
-It need not be withing a 24h period, as suggested above, but the flow of time should not break the unity of of place and action.
+It need not be within a 24h period, as suggested above, but the flow of time should not break the unity of of place and action.
 That is, whatever happens, it must revolve around a single or short list of actors, actions and locations.
 The preferred choice is to limit it to the rule of one, with everyone and every thing else playing a minor/secondary role.